Noah-Huppert/k8s-factorio-server/README.md

 # Accessing Factorio Data
 The container which runs the Factorio server stores data in `/factorio`.

-The `kubectl cp` command can be used to transfer save and / or mod files to the server:
+The `kubectl cp` command can be used to transfer files to / from the server:

 ## Save File Example
 Example of transferring a save file to the server: